 This may become a weekly tweet.
 Consistently amazed by the fantastic free resources @helpscout emails.
 Own a business?
 Go sign up.
 Now.— Preveal (@preveal) May 1, 2013

 The takeaway: Don’t let your updates get drowned in a sea of nonsense.
-Build relationships by getting customers to opt-in for email updates.
+Relationship marketing starts when customers opt-in.

 5. Loyalty programs